 Tijuana is located in Mexico close to the San Diego border.
 Most people only know about Tijuana from the crime and drug scene that dominated the news a few years back.
 However the good news is Tijuana has cleaned herself up and a new Tijuana is emerging.

 I was pleasantly surprised to see that Tijuana is revamping itself with an exciting and super popular craft brew scene as well as making headlines with their innovative baja med cuisines (see #3 on the list).

 I’ve put together a list of the top things to do in Tijuana.
-I’ve combined a little bit everything: traditional Tijuana (mariachi bands and zebra-striped donkeys), with the newer hipper scene that’s emerging!
+It includes a nice combination of a little bit everything: traditional Tijuana (mariachi bands and zebra-striped donkeys), with the new hipster scene that’s emerging!